survivejs/react-book/manuscript/03_webpack_and_react.md

 T> The interesting side benefit of this approach is that React doesn't depend on the DOM.
 In fact, React can use other targets, such as [mobile](https://facebook.github.io/react-native/), [canvas](https://github.com/Flipboard/react-canvas), or [terminal](https://github.com/Yomguithereal/react-blessed).
 The DOM just happens to be the most relevant one for web developers.

+T> There is a semantic difference between React components, such as the one above, and React elements.
+In the example each of those JSX nodes would be converted into one.
+In short, components can have state whereas elements are simpler by nature.
+They are just pure objects.
+Dan Abramov goes into further detail in a [blog post](https://medium.com/@dan_abramov/react-components-elements-and-instances-90800811f8ca) of his.

 ### Better with Friends

 React isn't the smallest library out there.
 It does manage to solve fundamental problems, though.
 It is a pleasure to develop thanks to its relative simplicity and a powerful API.
 You will need to complement it with a set of tools, but you can pick these based on actual need.
 It's far from a "one size fits all" type of solution which frameworks tend to be.